maniginam/maniginam.github.io/_posts/2021-06-14-dwong-g-doownp.md

 They made me a whole plate to walk home with and thanked me over and over for bringing Tails over for a playdate.
 They just loved on Tails the moment she got there--these are the people whose dog I caught in my yard and put in my backyard the day after we found Cheddar dead in our front yard.
 I’m glad I fought through my anger at all dogs and helped that dog.

-Later I met with Micah about a number of things including helium hotspots, BTC being back above $40k (yay!), my web-sandbox, and some other stuff.
+Later I met with Micah about a number of things including helium hotspots, BTC being back above $40k (yay!), my web-sandbox, and some other stuff including ric-rac-ruby-o.

 PS.
-I did have a README for my ric-rac-ruby-o!
-I was in the lib directory when i pushed, and so it never uploaded.
+I did have a README!
+I was in the lib directory when i pushed and not the main project directory, and so it didn’t push...
 It was incredibly embarrassing when Micah mentioned I didn’t have a readme, and I was so perplexed.
 I saw the problem, and fixed it, but yikes!
 Rookie mistake for sure--or really, just a lack of attention for details.
 Trust but verify as my least favorite supervisor ever used to say to me on a daily basis.
 In this case, while I trusted commits and pushes to make it to github, i should have verified.

 After the call, I became concerned that none of my previous pushes actually made it to github...That would be very bad...